Director’s Welcome

 Welcome to the University of Virginia Department of Family Medicine Residency Program!

 First – let me tell you a little bit about myself – I am John Gazewood, and have been the Residency Program Director since January 2007.
 I have been in practice since 1990, when I finished residency and practiced full spectrum family medicine for 5 years in a small town in East Tennessee.
 I caught the “teaching bug” and went back to where I did my residency – in Missouri – where I completed a geriatric and faculty development fellowship.
 I joined the faculty at UVA in 1997, and along with my wife have raised four children in “C’ville.”
-I enjoy fishing, hiking, listening to music, eating (always eating!), running and watching movies.
+I enjoy fishing, hiking, listening to music, eating (always eating!), running (when I’m not recovering from my latest fall in the woods) and watching movies.

 What we treasure most about our department is the spirit of collegiality, shared purpose and joy we bring to our mission of service – we really enjoy working with each other!
 We have a dynamic and talented faculty with diverse interests, outstanding residents and staff, excellent clinical programs, with a surprisingly diverse patient base and we live in a wonderful community surrounded by natural beauty.
 We are constantly striving to improve the care we provide our patients, the training we provide our residents, and how we work together and care for each other.

 Charlottesville is a wonderful place to live, but like every community in the US, we struggle with the legacy and ongoing impact of systemic racism and white supremacy.
-It has been just a bit over 5 years now since the white supremacist “Unite the Right” riot took place in Charlottesville.
+It has been just a bit over 6 years now since the white supremacist “Unite the Right” riot took place in Charlottesville.
 Many people were injured and one counter-protestor, Heather Heyer, was killed.
-Like others in Charlottesville and around our country, I was stunned by this open display of racism and hatred.
-Looking back now, I know that I should not have been surprised by this.
-Racism is a feature of our country – one that we have not yet put behind us.
-We learned that not being prejudiced was not enough, but that we have to work to become anti-racists.
+This event was just one of many recent events that tore the scabs from the wounds of racism in our country.
+We have learned that not being prejudiced is insufficient – we must work to become anti-racists.
 That work continues.

 We are by no means where we need to be – we know we fall short, and are trying to find ways to move ahead.
 We could use your help!